Who Was James Buchanan?

-James Buchanan, 15th President of the United States, was born in Cove Gap, Pennsylvania, in 1791.
+James Buchanan was the 15th President of the United States.
 Serving as president during the run-up to the Civil War, Buchanan's inability to halt the southern states' drive toward secession has led most historians to consider his presidency a failure.
 Buchanan was the only U.S. president from Pennsylvania, and the only one to remain a lifelong bachelor.
-He died in 1868 in Lancaster, Pennsylvania.

 After graduating from college, Buchanan moved to Lancaster, Pennsylvania, where he studied law, and, in 1812, he was admitted to the bar.
 Shortly thereafter, he enlisted in the military at the start of the War of 1812 and participated in the defense of Baltimore.